steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

             boolean accept(T candidate) throws IllegalStateException;
         }

-While this Filter implementation is simple enough to be implemented directly, the jaxb2-maven-plugin codebase contains implementations intended to simplify creating custom Filters - and indeed some concrete implementations as well.
+While this Filter implementation is simple enough to be implemented directly, the jaxb-maven-plugin codebase contains implementations intended to simplify creating custom Filters - and indeed some concrete implementations as well.
 The inheritance hierarchy contains several types, as shown in the image below: